 If you are caught in possession of a controlled substance or prescription drug that is not your own, then you may be arrested for possession and use if there is probable cause to test you for being under the influence.

-Peace or law enforcement officers are trained to some degree to detect certain drug use in individuals.
-You need only be exhibiting some sign of drug use to be subject to arrest.
-This is a lesser standard than for being under the influence of a drug or alcohol in driving a motor vehicle.
+You need only be exhibiting some signs of drug use to be subject to arrest.
+This is a lesser standard than for being under the influence of a drug.

-For instance, you can drink alcohol (a drug) and legally drive a motor vehicle so long as you are not impaired or have a blood alcohol concentration level of under 0.08% under Vehicle Code 23152(b).
-Under H & S 11550, however, you need not appear or act impaired, at least to a certain degree, to be convicted under this code section.
-You also face DUI as well as a violation of HS 11550 if you used a narcotic that impaired your ability to drive.
+You need not appear or act impaired, at least to a certain degree, to be convicted under this code section.
+You also could face DUI charges as well as a violation of HS 11550 if you used a narcotic that impaired your ability to drive.

 The schedules of controlled substances contain the following commonly used drugs in order of their determined potential for abuse and harm with a few examples of each5: